tom-draper/api-analytics/analytics/rust/axum/analytics/README.md

 ### 1. Generate an API key

 Head to https://apianalytics.dev/generate to generate your unique API key with a single click.
-This key is used to monitor your specific API and should be stored privately.
-It's also required in order to view your API analytics dashboard.
+This key is used to monitor your API server and should be stored privately.
+It's also required in order to view your API analytics dashboard and data.

 ### 2. Add middleware to your API